 Your child's speech-language pathologist also may touch your child's face as he or she makes certain sounds or syllables.
 For example, your child's speech-language pathologist may use his or her hands to help your child round his or her lips to say "oo."

-No single speech therapy approach has been shown to be most effective for treating CAS, but some important general principles of speech therapy for CAS include:
+No single speech therapy approach has been shown to be most effective for treating CAS.
+But, some important general principles of speech therapy for CAS include:

-- Because many children with CAS distort vowel sounds, your child's speech-language pathologist may choose words for your child to practice that contain vowels in different types of syllables.
+- Vowel practice.
+Because many children with CAS distort vowel sounds, your child's speech-language pathologist may choose words for your child to practice that contain vowels in different types of syllables.
 For example, your child may be asked to say "hi," "mine" and "bite," or "out," "down" and "house."

-- If your child has severe CAS, your child's speech-language pathologist may use a small set of practice words at first, and gradually increase the number of words for practice as your child improves.
+- Paced learning.
+If your child has severe CAS, your child's speech-language pathologist may use a small set of practice words at first, and gradually increase the number of words for practice as your child improves.

 Speech practice at home